dfit/web3-bot/README.md

 ### 5. How to run the bot (alternative)

-Alternatively you can use the [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) command to run your bot on background and manging it a little bit better.
+Alternatively you can use the [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) command to run your bot on background and managing it a little bit better.

 You can add the `--no-autorestart` to `pm2` command in order to only execute the bot once.